ibest/ARC/README.md

 ### ARC Updates:

+#### 2014-09-02:
+* Released version v1.1.3 to reflect the following tweaks, improvements and bug fixes:
+    * ARC no longer produces a "deprecated method" warning with Biopython v1.64
+    * ARC now supports high-specificity mapping on iteration 1, set sloppymapping=False
+    * ARC now supports doing work in a different folder, set workingdirectory='/path/to/fast/storage'
+    * ARC now generates new summary tables named target_summary_table.tsv
+    * ARC now supports simple-repeat-masking on iteration 1 when maskrepeats=True is set
+    * ARC default max_incorporation now defaults to 10 instead of 5.

 #### 2014-08-21:
 * Two exciting updates for ARC (in the develop branch):
     * ARC's behavior has been modified so that it will mask the reference sequences for simple repeats on iteration 1 if maskrepeats=True (the default).